Social Media Content Calendar

 Planning is important

-Quick posts that “win” by getting a few likes or reposts isn’t what you want for the long haul.
-That may provide a quick, satisfying feeling, but short-term goals aren’t what you are looking for in a social media plan.
-It’s about the long game.
-Your business is probably using multiple social media platforms such as Facebook, Twitter, LinkedIn, and Instagram, and each platform serves a different purpose or a different demographic.
-Keeping these differences in mind can help to prepare your content calendar with all the platforms.
-It is important to present your content differently to fit that platform’s audience.
+Quick posts that “win” by getting a few likes or reposts aren’t what you want for the long haul.
+They may appear good on the surface, but short-term goals aren’t what you are looking for in a social media plan.
+It’s always about the long game.
+Your business probably uses multiple social media platforms such as Facebook, Twitter, LinkedIn, and Instagram.
+And each platform serves a different purpose or demographic.
+Keeping these differences in mind can help to prepare your content calendar across all platforms.
+While content can be repurposed across all channels, it’s important to present your content differently to fit each platform’s audience.

-A content calendar is created to serve as a guide.
-It isn’t black and white, and adjustments are usually made to ensure the calendar’s effectiveness.
-The purpose of social media is to be social with others, and users gravitate towards fresh, timely, relevant content.
+A content calendar is created to guide, but it isn’t always black and white.
+Expect to make adjustments to ensure the calendar remains effective and relevant.
+The purpose of social media is to be social with others, and users will always gravitate towards fresh, timely content that’s connected to their interests.

 Mixing content and strategy

-Getting started is going to take some set up on your part.
-Before you dive into planning, be sure to gather all of the data on each of your social media accounts.
-That will give a data-driven understanding of which platforms are performing best and where there are opportunities to improve.
+Don’t just dive into your content creation.
+Do your research first, and take some time to think things through.
+Before you start planning, be sure to gather all of the data on each of your social media accounts.
+That will ensure a data-driven understanding of which platforms perform best and where there are opportunities to improve.

 Timing is everything with social media.
-It is important to pay attention to the timing and frequency of posts that get the most engagement.
-There are certain platforms that encourage posting at specific times of the day in order to get more engagement.
+So pay attention to the timing and frequency of posts that get the most engagement.
+There are certain platforms that encourage posting at specific times of the day to get more engagement.
 Facebook users might be more active during a weekday lunch hour, while Twitter or Pinterest followers are more active in the evening.

 Setting up long-term success

-In the sports world, the terms “long game” and “short game” are thrown around a lot, and those terms can be translated into digital marketing.
-When speaking about someone’s short game, it refers to the skills needed that are more finesse-related due to the need for accuracy.
-Someone’s long game is all about power and distance, and that is exactly what you want in social media content planning.
-Also in regard to leads it might be leads we get today versus tomorrow.
-The power and distance, in regards to digital marketing, is about creating a strategy that focuses on short and long-term goals of the plan and how effective they will be.
+In the sports world, the terms “long game” and “short game” are thrown around a lot; both of these terms can be transposed to fit digital marketing.
+When speaking about someone’s short game, it refers to the skills needed that require more finesse due to the need for accuracy.
+Someone’s long game is all about power and distance, and that is what you want when content planning for social media.
+Also, in regard to leads, it might be leads we get today versus tomorrow.
+The power and distance game in digital marketing is about creating a strategy that focuses on both the short and long-term goals of the plan and how effective they will be.

 Here are a few tips for creating a content calendar:

-• Define your goals: Start by asking yourself “what is my main goal?”
-The answer should determine what platforms, format, and frequency you should use.
+- Define your goals: Start by asking yourself, “what is my main goal?”
+The answer should determine what platforms, format, and frequency to adopt.

-• Choose your channels: Know your audience and establish the type of content you should be focusing on.
+- Choose your channels: Know your audience and establish the type of content to focus on.

-• Start with the calendar year: Use the calendar year as a base for your strategy.
-Select the important events or holidays that you need to build your content around.
+- Start with the calendar year: Use the calendar year as a base for your strategy.
+Select the important events or holidays you need to build your content around.

-• Add your own content: Once the events have been chosen, start to add the relevant content ideas.
+- Add your own content: Once the events have been chosen, start to add relevant content ideas.

-• Utilize old content: Don’t go back to square one.
-Old blogs can be turned into short videos or you could use past analytics and data to write a blog post.
+- Utilize old content: Don’t go back to square one.
+Old blogs can be turned into short videos, or you could use past analytics or data to write a fresh blog post.

-• Determine publishing frequency: Be realistic about how often you can conceivably publish fresh content.
-Content-creation is time consuming and it is important to set realistic goals by knowing your own limits.
-Set time limits, as well.
+- Determine publishing frequency: Be realistic about how often you can publish fresh content.
+Content creation is time-consuming, and it is important to set realistic goals by knowing your limits.

-Monitor how you receive content: In digital marketing, everything can be tracked.
-Be sure to take the time to monitor and examine your own strategies and data, and then put that information to use when updating your plans.
+- Monitor the content: In digital marketing, everything can be tracked.
+Take time to monitor and examine your own strategies and data.
+Then, put that information to use when updating your plans.

 The bottom line